Independent Medical Exams (IME) for Long-Term Disability Claims

 Is an Independent Medical Exam (IME) Actually Independent?

-Although IMEs are labeled “independent,” in most cases the doctor performing the exam is not truly independent because the insurance company is paying for the exam.
-If the doctor performs a large number of IMEs, and thus derives a substantial portion of his income from insurance companies, he may be incentivized to keep insurance companies happy and help them avoid paying long-term disability benefits.
+Although independent medical exams are labeled “independent,” in most cases the doctor performing the exam is not truly independent because the insurance company is paying for the exam.
+Independent medical exam doctors may perform a large number of IMEs; if so, then they may derive a substantial portion of their income from insurance companies, and they may be incentivized to keep insurance companies happy and help them avoid paying long-term disability benefits.
 Unfortunately, this can result in biased exams and reports that do not accurately reflect your medical condition and impairments.

 Is an IME Appropriate for My Disabling Condition?

-There are some instances in which an IME may not be appropriate for your disabling condition.
-Typically, IMEs are brief – the physician will interview you about your medical history and perform a short physical exam.
-For many claimants, that one-time, brief exam is not sufficient to fully and accurately determine their functional impairments.
-However, this is especially true if your disability is due to conditions that cause chronic pain or fatigue, such as fibromyalgia or chronic fatigue syndrome.
-Often with these conditions, you are able to perform some activity but not on a reliable and consistent basis for several hours per day or multiple days per week.
-Thus, the brevity of an IME will not accurately reflect your functional impairments or ability to work.
-Unfortunately, most insurance companies do not consider whether an IME will accurately reflect your disability when they ask you to attend one.
+Individuals who suffer from these conditions may be able to perform some activity but not on a reliable and consistent basis for several hours per day or multiple days per week.
+Thus, the brevity of an IME will not accurately reflect their functional impairments or ability to work.
+Yet most insurance companies do not consider whether an IME accurately reflects your disability when they ask you to attend one.

 Before you attend the scheduled IME, you should gather your medical records on your own and bring them to the appointment to ensure that all of the relevant information is being presented to the doctor.
-You should not rely on the insurance company to send the appropriate medical records.
+You should not rely on the insurance company to send the appropriate medical records on your behalf.
 Failing to provide the doctor with medical records yourself can result in the doctor having a skewed evaluation of your past medical history.

 To further ensure that the appointment is as unbiased as possible, you can request to bring a witness to the exam who can later attest to the contents and results of the appointment.
 Additionally, you should request a copy of the doctor’s report following the exam.
 This will allow you to identify any discrepancies between what occurred during the exam and the report the doctor submitted to the insurance company.